 Air France Boeing 777-300ER seating

 Here are some PR pictures of the most common seat, which is the one we flew:

-all seats are forward facing – perhaps a statement of the obvious, but not necessarily if you a long-term BA flyer
+- all seats are forward facing – perhaps a statement of the obvious, but not necessarily if you are a long-term British Airways Club World flyer

-your feet have quite a bit of space – whilst they are under the back of the seat in front, it is not a tight cubby hole (see picture below)
+- your feet have quite a bit of space – whilst they are under the back of the seat in front, it is not a tight cubby hole (see picture above)

-The only people who will not like the seating are couples who want to chat, as even in the middle pair of seats you cannot see the face of the person next to you.
+- the only people who may not like the seating are couples who want to chat, as even in the middle pair of seats you cannot see the face of the person next to you when sat fully back.

-The seat appears not to have an arm rest on the aisle side but this is not the case.
+- the seat appears not to have an arm rest on the aisle side but this is not the case.
 There is one but it is sunk into the seat.
 If you give it a push it pops out and can be raised up.
 The armrest must be down for take-off and landing.

-This was a day flight, so I can’t comment on how good the bed is for sleeping.
+As this was a day flight, I can’t comment on how good the bed is for sleeping.
 I put it flat for a period to try it out and it felt fine for my 6’2′ frame but that’s not the same as trying to get eight hours sleep.

 One criticism I had of the crew is that they did try to enforce sleep.
-We left Paris at 1.30pm and landed in Dubai at 11.25pm, which is 8.25pm Paris time.
+We left Paris at 1.45pm and landed in Dubai at 11.25pm, which was 8.25pm Paris time.
 This is, by any standards, a day flight and yet the crew decided to dim the lights for an extended period.
 It wasn’t quite as bad as when I did this flight in 2018.
 On that trip the cabin flights were turned off entirely for two hours in what was, Paris time, late afternoon.